Partnership Access Line: Child Psychiatric Consultation Program for Primary Care Providers

 - Second-opinion medication reviews are requested from the state when psychiatric medication is prescribed outside of guidelines set by each state.

 - Wyoming Multidisciplinary Team (MDT) telemedicine psychiatric evaluation

 - Multidisciplinary team (MDT) psychiatric evaluations are funded by the state of Wyoming and are available to children involved with Wyoming’s Department of Family Services (DFS), and community clinicians working with WY Health.

-The Partnership Access Line (PAL) is a telephone-based child mental health consultation system for primary care providers.
-PAL services the states of Washington and Wyoming.
-PAL is staffed by child psychiatrists affiliated with the University of Washington School of Medicine and Seattle Children’s Hospital to deliver its consultation services.
-In addition, PAL has a master’s-level social worker who can assist with finding mental health resources for patients with any type of insurance (state, private or no insurance).
+The PAL team consists of child and adolescent psychiatrists affiliated with the University of Washington School of Medicine and Seattle Children’s Hospital.
+In addition, PAL has a master’s-level social worker who can assist with finding mental health resources for patients with any type of insurance (state-funded, private or no insurance).